What is Anchor Text? (Do’s and Don’ts to Optimize Link Text)

 Anchor text refers to the clickable text within a hyperlink that takes users to a new URL on the internet.
 By default, the text is blue and underlined so it stands out from plain text.
 However, webmasters can customize the style of the text however they want.

-SEO beginners often conflate anchors with links because anchor text is the visible part of the HTML element.
+SEO beginners often conflate anchors with links because it’s the visible part of the HTML element.
 However, it’s just one part of the broader element.
 As you can see in the anchor text html illustration below, the element contains two tags, an href attribute, a URL value, and anchor value.

 You’re probably thinking this sounds straightforward, so what’s all the fuss about?
 The truth is: if anchor text wasn’t a ranking factor, then this would be the end of my article.
 But there’s a lot more to cover, including some fairly controversial opinions.